-Studio Two (control room), EMI Studios, Abbey Road Producer: George Martin Engineer: Norman Smith While The Beatles were filming at Twickenham Film Studios, a new stereo mix of You're Going To Lose That Girl was created at EMI Studios in London in an hour-long session.
+Studio Two (control room), EMI Studios, Abbey Road Producer: George Martin Engineer: Norman Smith While The Beatles were filming at Twickenham Film Studios, a mono mix and three new stereo mixes of You're Going To Lose That Girl was created at EMI Studios in London in an hour-long session.

 The Beatles finished their first full week of filming Help! - or Eight Arms To Hold You, as it was then known - at Twickenham Film Studios, England.